Atomism: Atomic theory debate

 Dalton's atomic theory remained controversial throughout the 19th century.
 Whilst the Law of definite proportion was accepted, the hypothesis that this was due to atoms was not so widely accepted.
 For example, in 1826 when Sir Humphry Davy presented Dalton the Royal Medal from the Royal Society, Davy said that the theory only became useful when the atomic conjecture was ignored.
 English chemist Sir Benjamin Collins Brodie in 1866 published the first part of his Calculus of Chemical Operations as a non-atomic alternative to the atomic theory.
 He described atomic theory as a 'Thoroughly materialistic bit of joiners work'.
 English chemist Alexander Williamson used his Presidential Address to the London Chemical Society in 1869 to defend the atomic theory against its critics and doubters.
 This in turn led to further meetings at which the positivists again attacked the supposition that there were atoms.
 The matter was finally resolved in Dalton's favour in the early 20th century with the rise of atomic physics.

+Vortex theory

+From the 1860s to around 1890 a theory originally proposed by William Thomson and expanded by and JJ Thomson viewed atoms as vortices in a pervasive continuous fluid medium.
+The idea was to view matter as stable rotations in the frictionless fluid akin to smoke rings which were used to visually illustrate the concept.
+Descartes' earlier vortex theory envisioned swirling tiny particles, but in the Thomson's model the vortices existing in a continuous medium.
+The theory overlapped the rise of the theory of luminiferous aether in concept and in time frame but the two theories were not identical.
+While the theory had a significant impact on mathematics, inspiring the theory of knots for example, its own advocates eventually concluded that the vortices were not stable and furthermore the theory offered no account of phenomena such as magnetism and gravitation.